Saudi Arabia

 An introduction to travelling around Saudi Arabia

 According to official data Saudia is visited by 20 million tourists every year, and over the next few years Saudia has plans to receive as many as 100 million annually.
 At the moment however it is not clear to me how many of these tourists are travellers from Western countries and how many of them are religious pilgrims from Muslim countries.
 In my opinion this is a huge difference in the perception of Saudi Arabia in terms of tourism.
-Among the many other advantages of the following countries I will now mention: in my opinion Saudia is still a centre of religious tourism, just like Turkey or Iran have ambitions to become centers of medical tourism, and Thailand is a well-known destination for sex tourism.
+Among the many other advantages of the following countries I will now mention: in my opinion Saudia is still a centre of religious tourism, just like Turkey or Iran have ambitions to become centres of medical tourism, and Thailand is a well-known destination for sex tourism.
 I emphasize: among many other advantages!

 Since the founding of Saudi Arabia in 1932 until 2019 only followers of Islam were allowed to visit the country.
 Even then, the main goals of the visitors were not to get to know the whole country but only to make religious pilgrimages to Mecca and Medina.
 No wonder that Saudia is still an unknown country and this was the main reason why I decided to explore it thoroughly and also describe my adventure.
 Saudi Arabia was quite a challenge for me, even taking into account that I had already travelled, among other places, the Pamir Highway in Tajikistan, Tibet and Iran.
 In Saudi it was completely different.

 According to the popular opinion it is not worth going to Saudi Arabia at all because there are only: ‘desert, camels, Islam and oil; and apart from these things there is nothing in Saudi.’
-Indeed, when travelilng around Saudi Arabia the landscape was mostly monotonous because there was a desert everywhere.
+Indeed, when travelling around Saudi Arabia the landscape was mostly monotonous because there was a desert everywhere.
 When I travelled around Saudia and looked out the window Arabs sometimes said to me: ‘your country is green and we only have desert’.
 Well, if I believed in the stereotypes that in Saudi there is only a flat desert, camels, Islam and oil, there would be no point in going to KSA.
 However, I invested time, money and put a lot of effort into this expedition; in order to get to know the whole of Saudia.

 Arabian pussy cat at the background of the flag of Saudi Arabia.